 Dietary reference values: EFSA publishes advice on vitamin K

-The Panel on Dietetic Products, Nutrition and Allergies (NDA) decided to maintain the dietary reference values established by the Scientific Committee for Food in 1993.
+The Panel on Dietetic Products, Nutrition The science of how diet relates to the body's need for sustenance. and Allergies (NDA) decided to maintain the dietary reference values established by the Scientific Committee for Food in 1993.
 Consequently, the NDA Panel defined daily adequate intakes (AIs) for vitamin K as follows:

 - 10 µg for infants aged 7-11 months.